 To stop such unfortunate situations from unfolding and to keep cargo safe, an ACEP container inspection is a must.

 Now to get this inspection done you need to have a full understanding of what it is exactly.
 Our next section will uncover all the details of an ACEP container inspection.

 ACEP stands for Approved Continuous Examination Programme.
 And it’s the container owner’s responsibility to get the ACEP inspection done at regular intervals to check for defects and potential dangers.
 The responsibility of the inspection is transferred to the lessee if the container is leased.

-To ensure the safety of containers, the IMO (International Maritime Organisation) enforced the ACEP – Active Continuous Examination Program through the CSC (Convention for Safe Containers of 1972) to regularly inspect the containers.
-The regulations for ACEP are listed in the CSC and is enforced by the IMO sub-committee on Dangerous Goods, Solid Cargoes and Containers (DSC), which is under the authority of the Maritime Safety Committee.
+To ensure the safety of containers, the IMO (International Maritime Organization) enforced the ACEP through the CSC (Convention for Safe Containers of 1972) to regularly inspect the containers.
+The regulations for ACEP are listed in the CSC.
+They are enforced by the IMO sub-committee on Dangerous Goods, Solid Cargoes, and Containers (DSC), which is under the authority of the Maritime Safety Committee.

-- Since ACEP inspections occur frequently, minor damages can be fixed sooner instead of waiting for another 30 months.
+2) Better state of operational containers.
+Since ACEP inspections occur frequently, minor damages on your box can be fixed sooner instead of waiting for a longer period.

-- Since the CSC plate remains valid, there is no risk of penalty due to the violation of CSC.
+4) Lower risk of CSC violations.
+Since the CSC plate remains valid, you don’t have to worry about a penalty due to the violation of CSC.